anabasis/nodejs/KMS/jkms/content/SPLUNK/개발/07.SPLUNK_SDK_PYTHON/en_01_getting_started.md

 # Getting Started

+## Getting Started with the Splunk SDK for Python

+So you've met the Splunk® SDK for Python, now what?

+### Get it

+The first thing you have to do is [get the SDK](http://dev.splunk.com/view/python-sdk/SP-CAAAEFB), get Splunk, and any other requirements.
+Then, install the SDK.
+That's it.

+From here on out, we're assuming you know a little about using Splunk already, have some data indexed, and maybe saved a search or two.
+But if you're not there yet and need some more Splunk education, we have you covered:

+- If you want a deeper description of Splunk's features, see the Splunk documentation.
+- Try the [Tutorial](http://docs.splunk.com/Documentation/Splunk/latest/SearchTutorial/WelcometotheSearchTutorial) in the Splunk documentation for a step-by-step walkthrough of using Splunk Web with some sample data.
+- Remember, the Splunk SDKs are built as a layer over the Splunk REST API.
+While you don't need to know the REST API to use this SDK, you might find it useful to read the [Splunk REST API basics](http://docs.splunk.com/Documentation/Splunk/latest/RESTREF/RESTusing) or browse the [Splunk REST API Reference](http://docs.splunk.com/Documentation/Splunk/latest/RESTREF/RESTcontents).

+### Poke it

+Find out what makes the SDK tick—try it out, [play with the examples](http://dev.splunk.com/view/python-sdk/SP-CAAAEFK), and [run the unit tests](http://dev.splunk.com/view/python-sdk/SP-CAAAEDH).

+You can make things easier by saving your login credentials in the [.splunkrc file](http://dev.splunk.com/view/python-sdk/SP-CAAAEFC) so you don't have to enter your login info each time you run an example.
+It's up to you.

+### Code it

+When you're ready to get your hands dirty, check out the [Python code examples](https://github.com/splunk/splunk-sdk-python/tree/master/examples) on GitHub for inspiration.

 ## Requirements for Splunk SDK for Python

 Here's what you need to get going with the Splunk SDK for Python: